Merely hearing the word Brissago brings back memories of subtropical islands with lush vegetation in a sparkling lake.

 Back on the terrace, we stumble across one of those typical Italian tricycle bikes.
 The Piaggo bar is one of the latest experiences the resort has added.
 The selection of gins includes local brands such as Bisbino Gin from the Muggio Valley.
-There are non-alcoholic refreshments such as Gazzosa soda as well, so we grab a lounge and let the evening take its course.
+There are non-alcoholic refreshments such as Gazzosa soda, so we grab a lounge and let the evening take its course.

 Ristorante Al Fresco surpasses expectations

 We have a dinner reservation at the hotel’s own Ristorante Al Fresco.
 On this warm summer night, all diners are seated outdoors.
-There are young and old couples, as well as some families of three generations.
-It is an easy-going atmosphere and the Italian staff adds to the feeling that we are on a vacation.
+There are young and old couples and some families of three generations.
+It is an easy-going atmosphere, and the Italian staff adds to the feeling that we are on a vacation.

 Jungle hiking in the nearby Centovalli